 Reviewed by Charlotte E. Grayson Mathis, MD

-Want truly fabulous skin -- glowing, vibrant, and, yes, younger-looking skin?
+Want genuinely fabulous skin -- glowing, vibrant, and, yes, younger-looking skin?
 Make sure you're putting foods for healthy skin on your plate.

 "You could have sallow skin, dry skin, older-looking skin.
-It's not going to happen overnight, but starve your skin long enough, and it's going to show," she says.
+It's not going to happen overnight, but starve your skin long enough, and it's going to show," Samantha says.

-Elaine Linker, PhD, biochemist and co-founder of DDF Skin Care, says a number of conditions, such as acne, can cause you to suddenly break out.
+Elaine Linker, Ph.D., biochemist, and co-founder of DDF Skin Care say some conditions, such as acne, can cause you to break out suddenly.
 And some chronic skin conditions, such as eczema, may be linked to diet.

 What Are Foods for Healthy Skin?

 Most experts say eating a balanced diet is the best way to get your share of good food for healthy skin.
-Still, a number of specific skin treats are more likely than others to give a boost of glowing good health to your complexion.
+Still, some specific skin treats are more likely than others to give a boost of glowing good health to your complexion.
 Here's what experts told WebMD are the most important:

 Low-Fat Dairy Products.
 One the most important components of skin health is vitamin A. One of the best places to get it is low-fat dairy products.
-In fact, experts say that the health of our skin cells is dependent on dietary vitamin A.
+Experts say that the health of our skin cells is dependent on dietary vitamin A.

 The A in dairy products, she says is "true A," so everyone's skin can use it.